-Twenty-five years ago, hundreds of scientists chucked their name on the end of a letter to warn the human race was putting the world on a collision course for disaster.
+Twenty-six years ago, hundreds of scientists chucked their name on the end of a letter to send a warning that the human race was putting the world on a collision course for disaster.

 Ominously titled World Scientists' Warning to Humanity, the 1992 document said: "Human activities inflict harsh and often irreversible damage on the environment and on critical resources.